oneapi-src/oneVPL-cpu/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

+FFmpeg is an open source project licensed under LGPL and GPL.
+See [https://www.ffmpeg.org/legal.html](https://www.ffmpeg.org/legal.html).
+You are solely responsible for determining if your use of FFmpeg requires any additional licenses.
+Intel is not responsible for obtaining any such licenses, nor liable for any licensing fees due, in connection with your use of FFmpeg.

 ## Security

 See the [Intel Security Center](https://www.intel.com/content/www/us/en/security-center/default.html) for information on how to report a potential